A physics-informed neural network for modeling fracture without gradient damage: formulation, application, and assessment: Assessment of the PINN performance for fracture

 \subsection{$L_{2}$ relative error and loss evolution during training}

-$L_{2}$ relative error ($u$ - displacement, $S$ - stress, UFE - undamaged free energy) and loss (total, $BLM$ - balance of linear momentum, $BC$ - boundary conditions, $C$ - constitutive equations) evolution with number of epochs during training [PINN (one-time step), $t$=0.45 s, 200000 epochs, grid from Figure \ref{Two asymm holes PDM-PINN (incremental)}] for the asymmetric double-edge notched plate geometry is shown in Figure \ref{two asymm holes PDM-PINN (one time step) error and loss}.
+$L_{2}$ relative error ($u$ - displacement, $S$ - stress, UFE - undamaged free energy density) and loss (total, $BLM$ - balance of linear momentum, $BC$ - boundary conditions, $C$ - constitutive equations) evolution with number of epochs during training [PINN (one-time step), $t$=0.45 s, 100,000 epochs, grid from Figure \ref{Two asymm holes PDM-PINN (incremental)}] for the asymmetric double-edge notched plate geometry is shown in Figure \ref{two asymm holes PDM-PINN (one time step) error and loss}.
 The errors and losses decrease monotonically with the number of epochs in this range.
 Corresponding results for the single-edge notched plate with a hole and the plate with four randomly distributed holes geometries are presented in the Appendix.
+The low errors with respect to the baseline FEM solutions highlight the validity of the simplification discussed in Section \ref{lossfunctionconstruction}.